Talking About Sex with Your Teen

 trusting relationship with your kids while they are still young.
 A good relationship

-with your child is a great foundation to have effective conversations with your teenager.
+with your child is a great foundation to have effective conversations with your teen.
 If

 your child is maturing early, topics related to sex and sexual activity may need to